thread/django-lightweight-queue/README.md

 # Django Lightweight Queue

 DLQ is a lightweight & modular queue and cron system for Django.
+It powers millions of production jobs every day at Thread.

 ## Installation